lippard661/reportnew/README.md

 action: notify admin@example.com
 ```

-The `session-with` pattern identifies lines belonging to the same session
+The `session-with` pattern identifies lines belonging to the same
+session.
+Any line matching this pattern is collected into the session
+it belongs to.
+The `session-without` pattern identifies which sessions
+are interesting and excludes any session that doesn't have it.
+Its
-(the capture group matches the session ID).
-The `session-without` pattern
+capture group must extract the same session identifier that
-identifies sessions to discard — any session that does NOT contain a
+session-with uses.
+Sessions that do not contain a matching
-matching error line is discarded; sessions that DO contain an error are
+`session-without` line are discarded; sessions that do contain such a
-reported in full including surrounding context lines.
+line are reported in full, including all the session's lines.

 ## Time Constraints